Dental Implants Coral Springs

 Maintaining & Caring for Your Dental Implants

-With a success rate of 95 percent after 10 years and the ability to last over 35 years with the proper maintenance, to get the most out of your new dental implants in Coral Springs, you’ll need to take excellent care of them.
+With a success rate of 95 percent after 10 years and the ability to last over 35 years with the proper maintenance, to get the most out of your new dental implants, you’ll need to take excellent care of them.
 Your new, natural-looking and feeling replacement teeth are strong and healthy right now, but if you make a few poor oral hygiene decisions, that could all change.
 By following some of the tips that our team has included below on how to maintain your new smile, you’ll be able to truly maximize your investment in dental implants.

 Make Oral Hygiene a Priority